 This notice is being distributed to comply with the New Jersey School Integrated Pest Management Act.
 Rutherford Public Schools has adopted an Integrated Pest Management (IPM) Policy and has implemented an IPM Plan to comply with this law.
-IPM is a holistic, preventive approach to managing pests that is explained further in the district's IPM Policy.
+IPM is a holistic, preventive approach to managing pests that is explained further in the schools IPM Policy included with this notice.

 All schools in New Jersey are required to have an Integrated Pest Management Coordinator (IPM Coordinator) to oversee all activities related to IPM and pesticide use at the school.

-The IPM Coordinator for Rutherford Public Schools is John Gamboa Business Phone number: 201-438-7675 Business Address: 176 Park Ave Rutherford NJ 07070
+The IPM Coordinator for Rutherford Public Schools is: Anthony Paterno

+Business Phone number: 201 438-7675

+Business Address: 176 Park Avenue Rutherford, NJ 07070